 - May have unusual reactions to the way things smell, taste, look, feel, or sound

-Despite these characteristics and behaviors, individuals with autism often exhibit surprising and unique abilities, intense passions, and highly-specific intellectual and artistic interests.
-Many with autism have individualistic ways of learning and engaging with the world, and may need understanding and guidance to discover and master an approach that works best for them.
+Despite these characteristics and behaviors, individuals on the spectrum often exhibit surprising and unique abilities, intense passions, and highly-specific intellectual and artistic interests.
+Many have individualistic ways of learning and engaging with the world, and may need understanding and guidance to discover and master an approach that works best for them.

-Given the challenges of caring for individuals with autism, many physicians and clinicians find themselves underprepared for the complexity of diagnoses, the diversity of presentations, and the coordination of care across specialties throughout the lifespan.
-A great need in medical education is better training in how to best care for adults with ASD, particularly those with comorbid health conditions.
-Comorbid medical and health issues that affect individuals with autism includes seizures, anxiety, depression, gastrointestinal disorders, immune dysfunction, metabolic abnormalities, mitochondrial dysfunction, sleep disturbances, food sensitivities and intolerances, and attention deficit hyperactivity disorder.
+Given the challenges of caring for autistic individuals, many physicians and clinicians find themselves underprepared for the complexity of diagnoses, the diversity of presentations, and the coordination of care across specialties throughout the lifespan.
+A great need in medical education is better training in how to best care for adults on the spectrum, particularly those with comorbid health conditions.
+Comorbid medical and health issues that affect individuals on the spectrum includes seizures, anxiety, depression, gastrointestinal disorders, immune dysfunction, metabolic abnormalities, mitochondrial dysfunction, sleep disturbances, food sensitivities and intolerances, and attention deficit hyperactivity disorder.

 There is no approved medical test to diagnose autism.
 Currently, diagnosis in the US is based on observation of development and behavioral symptoms outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Because symptoms vary considerably from individual to individual, diagnosis can be quite challenging, and since it is a developmental disability, autism affects individuals differently at different stages of their lifespan.
 Full-text of the diagnostic criteria for autism spectrum disorder can be found on the Autism Speaks website.